-As an Ecological Restoration Designer in the North Carolina office, Jane Margaret applies her interdisciplinary background to urban and rural watershed modeling, riparian buffer restoration, stormwater management, and ecologically-focused planting design.
+As an Ecological Restoration Designer, Jane Margaret applies her interdisciplinary background to urban and rural watershed modeling, riparian buffer restoration, stormwater management, and ecologically-focused planting design.
 Additionally, her skillset includes: GIS mapping/analysis, hydraulic modeling, CAD drafting, wetland delineation, permit preparation, geomorphic assessment, stream benthos ID, watershed planning, pollinator and wildlife garden design, and public outreach and education.
 Jane Margaret is also familiar with projects related to Brownfields site remediation, groundwater contamination, and bioremediation.
 Her experience brings with it an emphasis on applied problem solving and the integration of scientific inquiry with practical and innovative design solutions.

 Jane Margaret holds a degree in Environmental Chemistry, and her interdisciplinary study includes research in environmental pollution, toxicology, conservation genetics, and landscape and plant ecology.
 Having grown up in the mountains of North Carolina, her close connection to the land fuels her lifelong passion for environmental protection and restoration.
 She is excited by opportunities to collaborate with local partners to develop holistic projects that meet community needs and provide lasting environmental and social uplift.